The E. M. Viquesney Doughboy Database

 A few days before Memorial Day, 2008, the statue was destroyed by apparent metal thieves who possibly thought the statue was copper, and who just left it lying on the ground when they discovered it was zinc.
 A $5,000 reward was offered for information leading to the arrest and conviction of the vandals.

 Unfortunately the statue was one of only four made in 1934 that had the "closed mouth" design.
-The original 1920 version, and those made in 1935 and later, had an open mouth with teeth showing.
+The original 1920 version, and those made in 1935 and later, have an open mouth with teeth showing.

 Veterans Day, November 11, 2011